Cloudike

 Cloudike is an on-premise software product developed by Cloudike Inc., a San Francisco based company.
-The product enables cloud storage service from inside the customer’s data center & network.
+The product enables cloud storage service from inside the customer’s data centre & network.
 Usually, it is used by telco and consumer electronics companies to launch local alternatives to Apple iCloud, Google Drive + Photos + Contacts, Dropbox under their own brand and name.

 History

 Cloudike Inc started in 2009 as a developer of Software as a Service platform that grew into a multi-tier cloud service used to build on-premise white-label enterprise data storages for OEMs, Mobile and Internet service providers, consumer electronics distributors and fintech companies.

+In its early years, Cloudike successfully launched LG Cloud in 41 countries and partnered with major carriers such as Megafon in Russia and Vestel in Turkey.
+By 2014, Cloudike had already raised $1 million in seed funding and was using that capital to grow its sales team and expand into Eastern European and East Asian markets.